nyathea/twitterlegacypatcher-macos/README.md

 # twitterlegacypatcher-macos
-fixes log in to the mac catalyst twitter app
+fixes log in for the mac catalyst twitter app